DataStax-Academy/Spring-boot-todo-app/README.md

         }
 ```

-Here we are loading the config from a file named `application_test.conf`
+Here we are loading the config from a file named `application.conf`
 And then we are passing this loaded configuration to the cqlSession.

-Locate the `application_test.conf` file in the following resources folder
+Locate the `application.conf` file in the following resources folder

 ```
-/workspace/Spring-boot-todo-app/spring-boot-todo-app/src/test/resources
+/workspace/Spring-boot-todo-app/spring-boot-todo-app/src/main/resources
 ```

-We now define our cluster connection settings in the file `application_test.conf`:
+We now define our cluster connection settings in the file `application.conf`:

 ```
+    # Here please enter your keyspace
     session-keyspace = todoapp
     cloud {
+      # Path as defined in gitpod
-      secure-connect-bundle = /workspace/Spring-boot-todo-app/spring-boot-todo-app/secure-connect-killrvideocluster.zip
+      secure-connect-bundle = /workspace/Spring-boot-todo-app/spring-boot-todo-app/creds.zip
     }
   }

   advanced {
     auth-provider {
       class = PlainTextAuthProvider
+      # Here please user and password
       username = KVUser
       password = KVPassword
     }